kegs85/DSRUStructureFromMotion/README.md

 6) Once complete, you can download your completed dense point cloud
 7) I suggest downloading MeshLAB and opening the ply with it
 8) Measure your reference marker (e.g. coin) and use it to scale the other measurements in the point cloud

+# DSRUStructureFromMotion - 3.
+Test Project Files
+Test project files have been added to allow you to have a look at what can be created without having to setup a working version.
+Original images contains the photos used to construct the 3D model.
+Measurements contains some reference photos displaying the actual measurements of some of the objects in question output_file.ply is the dense point cloud - you can open this in MeshLAB View1 of output_file.ply in MeshLAB is a screenshot of the dense point cloud in MeshLAB View2 of output_file.ply in MeshLAB is a screenshot of the dense point cloud in MeshLAB with a second viewpoint